python/devguide/documenting.rst

 below.
 You can view the documentation after building the HTML by pointing a browser at the file :file:`Doc/build/html/index.html`.

-You are expected to have installed the latest stable version of Sphinx_ on your system or in a virtualenv_, so that the Makefile can find the ``sphinx-build`` command.
+You are expected to have installed the latest stable version of Sphinx_ and blurb_ on your system or in a virtualenv_ (which can be created using ``make venv``), so that the Makefile can find the ``sphinx-build`` command.
 You can also specify the location of ``sphinx-build`` with the ``SPHINXBUILD`` :command:`make` variable.